 How do I explain this feeling to others?

-Use metaphors: “I feel like I’m watching my life through glass,” or “It’s not sadness—there’s a hole where feeling used to be.”
-Metaphors help people grasp the experience of absence.
+Use metaphors: “I feel like I’m watching my life through glass,” or “It’s not sadness — there’s a hole where feeling used to be.”
+Metaphors help others grasp the experience of absence.

 Can a life-path system really help?